-As the party found Yeraa a small ways down the path, Kayde – the only one among them who doesn’t speak goblin – decided to tell the tale of their exploits with a pantomime.
-Acting it out with Aruget’s help, Yeraa seemed impressed, and told Aruget that the party had done great honour to themselves, and that she wanted them to accompany her to Graywall to finish what they had started, in the airship she had hired.
+As the party found Yeraa a short way down the path, Kayde – the only one among them who doesn’t speak goblin – decided to tell the tale of their exploits with a pantomime.
+Acting it out with Aruget’s help, Yeraa seemed impressed and told Aruget that the party had done great honour to themselves, and that she wanted them to accompany her to Graywall to finish what they had started, traveling there in the airship she had hired.
 Kayde noticed that she seemed easier in his company, and more respectful than before.

-As Aruget and his foe circled each other, Aruget called on Dol Arrah and began his gladiator’s shield dance, but the hobgoblin got one up on him, kicking sand in his face and temporarily blinding him.
+As Aruget and his foe circled each other, Aruget called on Dol Arrah and began his gladiator’s shield dance, but his opponent got one up on him, kicking sand in his face and temporarily blinding him.
 Instead of pressing his advantage, he took that opportunity to taunt Aruget, telling him that he was worse than a chat’oor, a disgrace to his kind, with no muut or atcha.
 As Aruget recovered, he attempted to disarm his opponent, but was disarmed himself in the process.
-Calling the magical Tiger’s Blade back to his hand, he lashed out, staggering the hobgoblin.
+Calling the magical Tiger’s Blade back to his hand, he lashed out, staggering the Bladebearer.
 The blow was quickly returned, but absorbed by Aruget’s shield.
 Watching anxiously from a distance away, Quentin decided to try to tip the scales in Aruget’s favour.
-Calling on the power of his dragonmark, he summoned a gust of wind to push the hobgoblin back towards a ledge.
-Aruget, not knowing the wind was unnatural, followed up with a shove of his shield, pushing the hobgoblin further and further until he was right to the edge.
+Calling on the power of his dragonmark, he summoned a gust of wind to push the enemy hobgoblin back towards a ledge.
+Aruget, not realizing the wind was unnatural, followed up with a shove from his shield, pushing his foe further and further until he was backed up to the edge.
 Dropping down low, Aruget stuck out a leg and swept the hobgoblin’s legs right out from under him, sending him plummeting off the cliff.

-As a few more enemy hobgoblins rushed forward to see what had happened to their leader, Aruget took his own look, seeing some small signs of life, but the fellow wasn’t getting up any time soon.
+As a few more Bladebearers rushed forward to see what had happened to their leader, Aruget took his own look, seeing some small signs of life, but the fellow wasn’t getting up any time soon.
 A well-armed artificer approached Aruget and declared that the party could pass.
-As the shield wall parted, our heroes continued down the trail.
+As the shield wall parted, they and Yeraa’s people continued down the trail.
 Aruget dropped behind a little to confide in Quentin that all this time spent amongst goblinoid history and people was causing him to start feeling a deeper connection to his kin and his heritage.
-As the sun was setting, they finally came into a small valley, and found a modest airship with a name inscribed on the side – the Kordenga.
+As the sun was setting, they came into a small valley, and found a modest airship with a name inscribed on the side – the Kordenga.
 Jak spotted a small crew of humans, Khorovar, and goblinoids working on it, recognizing some of Yeraa’s party amongst them.
 They seemed to be paying particular attention to one of the struts that held up the elemental ring.
 As the party came aboard, Jak hailed the captain, who introduced himself as Delan.
-While Lestok made a beeline to “help” with the repairs, Jak suggested the captain help keep Lestok’s curiosity in check.
-Delian agreed, and invited the gnome to come tinker with something he didn’t think Lestok could damage.
+Seeing Lestok make a beeline to “help” with the repairs, Jak suggested the captain help keep Lestok’s curiosity in check.
+Delan agreed, and invited the gnome to tinker with something he didn’t think Lestok could damage.

 Behind the Scenes